eilici/CS151-Foodie/README.md

 ## Team members working on the project (code) and report:
 For the project, Elena worked on

-For the project,
+For the project, Robert worked on different wireframes, color schemes, and fonts which would fall under front-end development with the use of Java Swing that is used later in the application.
+He also constructed the skeleton class that would be later developed further by Elena.

 For the project, Manasi worked on

 ## Team members working on the project presentation and their contributions to details:
 For the project presentation, Elena volunteered her computer to do a demonstration of our application.

-Robert spoke about different
+Robert spoke about different frames and designs that can be used for the application.

 Manasi

 ## Problem/Issues:
+One of the problems that the team has faced <Insert problem here>.

 ## Solution:
+The issue stated beforehand was solved by using <Insert method used to resolve problem above>.

 ## Diagrams:
 For the project proposal, Elena worked on the UseCase and the Sequence diagram.
 Robert drew out the  Class diagram.
 Manasi created the State diagram.